bakare-rasheed/Bastion-Host/README.md

 # Setting Up a Secure VPC Infrastructure with Bastion Host Access

+In the world of cloud computing and networking, establishing secure and efficient communication between different components is paramount.
+Our project, "Secure VPC Infrastructure with Bastion Host Access," delves into the creation of a Virtual Private Cloud (VPC) – a virtual network environment within Amazon Web Services (AWS).
+This project showcases the meticulous steps required to set up a secure communication framework, enabling instances in private subnets to reach external services while maintaining strict control over inbound connections.

+Throughout this project, we'll construct a robust VPC architecture that consists of public and private subnets.
+The public subnet hosts a bastion host – a specially designated instance that acts as a gateway for secure access to other private instances within the VPC.
+Our focus is on enabling one-way communication: instances in private subnets can initiate connections to external services, but external entities cannot initiate connections to the private instances.

+# Steps
 - Create a VPC:

 In the AWS Management Console, navigate to the VPC Dashboard.